peter88213/PyWriter/docs/devel/lib/converter.md

 - **yw_cnv_ui** -- Provide a class for Novel file conversion with user interface.

+- **yw7_converter** -- Provide a converter class for yWriter 7 universal import and export.

+- **yw7_exporter** -- Provide a converter class for universal export from a yWriter 7 project.

 - **universal_converter** -- Provide a converter class for universal import and export.

 - **universal_exporter** -- Provide a converter class for universal export from a yWriter project.